WangX-Lab/PreMSIm/README.md

 ```

 ## Citation
-Li, L., Q. Feng, and X. Wang, PreMSIm: An R package for predicting microsatellite instability from the expression profiling of a gene panel in cancer.
-Comput Struct Biotechnol J, 2020.
-18: p.
-668-675. https://doi.org/10.1016/j.csbj.2020.03.007
+Li L, Feng Q, Wang X: PreMSIm: An R package for predicting microsatellite instability from the expression profiling of a gene panel in cancer.
+Computational and structural biotechnology journal 2020, 18:668-675. https://doi.org/10.1016/j.csbj.2020.03.007